All Products

 User Name

-The username that is used to create the current connection.
+The username for the current connection.

 Application

-The type of the application that initiates the query.
+The application type of the query.

 Client Address

-On the Details page, you can perform the following operations:
+On the Details page, do the following:

-• Cancel a single query:
+• Cancel a query:

 SELECT pg_cancel_backend(<pid>);

-• Cancel multiple queries at a time:
+• Cancel multiple queries in a batch:

 SELECT pg_cancel_backend(pid)